-The track is titled "I Shall Rise."
-It will be released digitally and featured at the end of "Rise of the Tomb Raider."
-It will also be used in an advertising campaign for the game, out Nov.
+The track, titled "I Shall Rise," will be released digitally and featured at the end of "Rise of the Tomb Raider," as well as in an advertising campaign for the game, out Nov.
 10 for Xbox 360 and Xbox One.
-Karen O also created the soundtrack for "Where the Wild Things Are."
-She said working on the tune was not unlike creating music for films.
+Karen O, who also created the soundtrack for "Where the Wild Things Are," said working on the tune was not unlike creating music for films.

-"I just focus on the material I'm given and tune into the emotions of the piece," said Karen O She is joined by guitarist David Pajo on the track.
+"I just focus on the material I'm given and tune into the emotions of the piece," said Karen O, who is joined by guitarist David Pajo on the track.
 "I've always been inspired by films and storytelling.
 I was in film school before the Yeah Yeah Yeahs became my career.
 I've always connected with mixing narrative and music together."

 "I'm in this massive transition where I just brought a life into the world," she said.
 "It's redefined my concept of myself.
 I kind of got reduced to rubble in the process of it.
 I feel like I can relate to a heroine who is up against all kinds of physical and emotional adversity.
 I have this new perspective on women and motherhood."

-Karen O said she's solely focused on raising her son at the moment.
-It's unlikely the Yeah Yeah Yeahs will be getting back together in the near future.
+Karen O said she's solely focused on raising her son at the moment, so it's unlikely the Yeah Yeah Yeahs will be getting back together in the near future.
 The rock band released their last album, "Mosquito," in 2013.
 She also probably won't be playing "Rise of the Tomb Raider," though her brother might take a crack at it.